 RSOs can advertise, market, and promote their events at UAFS.
 Only events registered with the SAO will have their promotional flyers approved for posting.
-Only blue paint grade tape (also known as painter's tape) is approved to hang posters, flyers, etc.
+RSOs are only permitted to hang flyer in any of the "Blue Zone" areas inside the Smith-Pendergraft Campus Center.
+Student groups will only be permitted to use blue painter's tape to hang flyers in this area.